SachsA/BallHunter/README.md

 ##### The goal of the game is to hit various objects by throwing balls at them.
 The balls are stick to a line fixed to an anchor.
 ##### You must pull the ball to give it a force.
 The more you pull the faster it will go.
-##### When you hit an object, it will fall into the water placed below, few seconds later it will fall at the bottom.
+##### When you hit an object, it will disappear and other objects will appear.
-##### A score is displayed at the top left corner.
+##### A score and a hightscore are displayed at the top left corner.
 ##### A timer is displayed on the top of the screen.
-##### You must to destroy as much objects as you can until the timer is down to 0.
+##### You must to destroy as much objects as you can until the timer is up to 60.
 The more objects you destroy, the better your score is.

 ### Features of the game:
  - Acceleration